Surfshark Review: Quick Expert Summary

 Next, I manually connected to a server in the US, and my speeds decreased by around 60% — even so, I still maintained fast speeds, as sites continued to load instantly, HD videos loaded instantly and didn’t buffer, and 4K videos only took 1–2 seconds to load and there was only minor buffering at the start of the videos.
 Plus, it only took me 6–7 minutes to download a 9 GB file.

 Finally, I tested a very distant server in Japan, and I experienced a whopping 99% slowdown!
-My speeds were severely affected — it took websites 6–7 seconds to load, HD videos on Amazon Prime loaded in 3–4 seconds and there was noticeable buffering at the start, and 4K videos took up to 10 seconds to load and there was very noticeable buffering and quality drops while skipping through them.
+My speeds were severely affected — it took websites 6–7 seconds to load, HD videos loaded in 3–4 seconds and there was noticeable buffering at the start, and 4K videos took up to 10 seconds to load and there was very noticeable buffering and quality drops while skipping through them.

 Overall, Surfshark maintained very fast speeds on local, nearby, and distant servers, but its speeds slowed down considerably on very remote servers.
-There are honestly top competitors with much better speeds out there — for example, ExpressVPN (which is the fastest VPN in 2023) maintains lightning-fast speeds for browsing, streaming, and torrenting across all of its server locations.
+There are honestly top competitors with much better speeds out there — for example, ExpressVPN (which is the fastest VPN in 2024) maintains lightning-fast speeds for browsing, streaming, and torrenting across all of its server locations.

-Surfshark Servers & IP Addresses
+Surfshark Servers & IP Addresses — Really Large Network

-Surfshark comes with 3,200+ servers in 100+ countries, which is on par with top competitors like ExpressVPN (3,000+ servers in 90+ countries).
-That said, if you’re looking for a VPN with similar coverage but more servers, I recommend CyberGhost VPN, which has 9,400+ servers in 90+ countries.
+Surfshark comes with 3,200+ servers in 100 countries, which is on par with top competitors like CyberGhost VPN, which has servers in 100 countries, or ExpressVPN, which offers servers in 105 countries.

 Many of Surfshark’s servers are physical servers, meaning they’re actually located in the country you connect to.
 The provider also has virtual locations, which provide you with an IP address from the country you connect to, but the actual server is located in a different country.
-I like how Surfshark is transparent about using virtual locations, as it clearly marks them with a V inside the app.
+I like how Surfshark is transparent about using virtual locations, as it clearly marks them with (Virtual) inside the app.
 I wish it would also disclose where the servers are actually located (like ExpressVPN does).

 The provider’s server network is powered by its proprietary Nexus technology, which connects all of its servers together — that way, user traffic is routed through a whole network of servers instead of just one server within the network.
 This allows Surfshark to optimize its traffic to provide faster, more stable connections, and to also provide better privacy by regularly changing users’ IP addresses without disconnecting them from the server.